 We knew the runners would soon come back across the field in the opposite direction so we had one eye on the gap in the trees all the while waiting for the first of them to appear.
-There was no guarantee I’d be able to spot Spitfire shirts through the rain though, or that my camera would capture any of them.
-As Tash is one of the fastest of the Spitfire ladies we told the children to watch out for Mummy and shout when they saw her.
+There was no guarantee I’d be able to see any of them shirts through the rain though, or that my camera would capture any of them.
+As Tash is one of the fastest ladies we told the children to watch out for Mummy and shout when they saw her.

-As it was she was the eigthth Spitfire I spotted after a bedraggled looking Andy, Gerry, Jamie, Sam, Thomas, Keith and Kali.
-It wasn’t easy but I did my best to photograph as many as I could.
+It wasn’t easy but I did my best to photograph as many runners as I could.
 They weren’t the best photos I’ve ever taken but a few people managed to wave as they went past and some were even smiling, which was more than I could manage.

 The RR10 Course at Itchen Valley is a convoluted thing, starting and finishing at High Hill Field.
 The runners circle the fields, go up and down hills and meander through Vocus Copse, River Copse and parts of the Go Ape trails, somehow crossing High Hill Field in both directions.
 While we waited for the first finishers we caught glimpses of runners through the trees, seemingly going in several directions at once.
 I began to wonder if we’d ever see Luis again.
 Without his glasses he could we lost in the woods forever.

 Eventually rain began to ease off and the first finishers began to appear.
-The order the Spitfire men crossed the line was fairly predictable.
-Nothing much had changed since their first pass across the field, apart from them all looking a lot wetter and a fair bit muddier.
-Despite not being able to see where he was running, Luis was amongst them.
+Despite not being able to see where he was running, Luis was amongst the first of them.
 Somehow I’d missed him on the first pass.
 Perhaps I didn’t recognise him without his glasses?